 Propagation

-Then, plant them separately in small pots with the appropriate potting mix.
-The best time to propagate this type of plant is during the Springtime when the weather is warm and the plant can enter its active growing period.
+The best time to propagate this type of plant is during the Springtime when warm temperatures allow the plant to enter its active growing period.

 Soil